Libya, Somalia raids show U.S. reach, problems

 "This means the Libyan state simply does not exist."

-He warned that Islamist militants, like those blamed for the deadly attack on the U.S. consulate in Benghazi a year ago, would hit back violently.
-"This won't just pass," Haroun said.
+He warned that Islamist militants, like those blamed for the fatal attack on the U.S. consulate in Benghazi a year ago, would hit back violently: "This won't just pass," Haroun said.

 "There will be a strong reaction in order to take revenge because this is one of the most important al Qaeda figures."